fast-aircraft-design/FAST-OAD/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] Have you followed the guidelines in our Contributing document? <!-- https://tinyurl.com/fast-oad-contribute -->
+- [ ] Have you followed the guidelines in our [Contributing](https://tinyurl.com/fast-oad-contribute) wiki?
 - [ ] Have you checked to ensure there aren't other open [Pull Requests](../../../pulls) for the same update/change?
 - [ ] Have you added new tests to cover your changes?
 - [ ] Have you made corresponding changes to the documentation?